Gummy Wellness Lab

 The New Year’s Resolution: Starting with Gut Vita

-The Mid-Term Evaluation: The Capsule Struggle
+The Mid-Term Evaluation: The Pill Aversion Tax

-By February 15, 2026, I hit the mid-term slump.
+By mid-February, I hit the mid-term slump.
 Here is the thing: I hate swallowing pills.
 I always have.
 It’s like trying to swallow a piece of chalk every morning before my first cup of coffee.
 Even though Gut Vita was helping with my regularity, the capsule format was becoming a chore.
 I found myself "forgetting" to take it, much like a student "forgets" their homework when they find the topic boring.

 In my experience, consistency is 90% of the grade.
 If you can’t stick to the routine, the supplement doesn't work.
 I started looking at the math.
-At $49 a month, the daily cost of Gut Vita was only $1.63.
-That’s less than the discount coffee at the gas station.
+The daily cost of Gut Vita was incredibly low—less than the discount coffee at the gas station.
 It was a great budget option, but the capsule format was a friction point I hadn't fully accounted for in my initial syllabus.
+I realized I was paying what I call the "Pill Aversion Tax."
+By trying to save money with a capsule, I was actually wasting money because I wasn't taking it every day.

 The Spring Break Discovery at Target

 I did a quick comparison right there in the aisle.
-While Gut Vita was my $49 budget-friendly starter, PrimeBiome was $69.
-That’s a $20 difference—the exact amount of my "Pill Aversion Tax."
+While Gut Vita was my budget-friendly starter, PrimeBiome was around seventy dollars.
+That’s a twenty-dollar difference—the exact amount of my "Pill Aversion Tax."
 I stood there doing the mental math.
-The daily cost of PrimeBiome would be $2.30.
-Was my comfort and compliance worth an extra 67 cents a day?
+Was my comfort and compliance worth an extra sixty-some cents a day?
 In teacher terms, that’s the cost of one nice sticker set for a whole classroom of 4th graders.
+I decided it was time to graduate.
+I wanted to see if a premium gummy could actually outperform the reliable capsule.

 The Final Report Card: Gut Vita vs. PrimeBiome